jejung/heimdall/README.md

 dimensions and calculating their distance to that vector.
 In order to discover all the different categories, the maximum gap between data points will be found, so a point can be classified based on which side of the gap they fall.

-This algorithm reduce the need for labeled training instances.
+This algorithm reduce the need for labeled training instances, with

 ### Benchmark